 Franz Liszt - Hungarian composer, conductor, concert pianist, teacher and writer.
 He is considered the greatest virtuoso pianist ever and had a huge influence on composers and pianists ever since.
+He had an eventful romantic life with stormy relationships but in later life turned to a religious life and was known as Abbé Liszt. |

-Period: German Romantic Output - immense:
+Output - immense:

 Franz Liszt was a child prodigy.
 His father, a talented amateur musician, recognised his gifts and was his first teacher.
 He did have another teacher, Czerny, but he was largely self taught as a pianist.